 8 Household Chores to Put on Autopilot to Save 14 Hours a Week

 As a crazy busy mom, part of our Self Care has to include things like time savers to keep our sanity intact.
 I can’t tell you how much time I’ve wasted in my life on things that can now–thanks to technology–be done with an app or on a website.
-Here are my top 8 household chores to put on autopilot to save you loads of time each week and month!
+Here are my top 8 household chores on autopilot to save you loads of time each week and month!

 Oh…the dreaded mealtime conundrum.
 Listen, I’ve been through every type of meal planning you can think of.
 And one thing I’ve learned is that when you find a system that works–stick with it!
 The most important of the household chores on autopilot is dinners for us.
 That’s why on a normal basis I now use Real Plans for my dinners.
 It accommodates for all our food allergies–which I can change anytime in my account–and then gives me an organized shopping list.
 It also allows for specific dietary types–so no thinking about whether or not that recipe that looks amazing on Pinterest is Paleo or not.
 Just use the Paleo option in your settings.

 Or, if you’re not into even dealing with the meal planning part, opt instead of meal delivery services like Home Chef.
 All the ingredients are delivered with the recipes ready for you to cook on a weekly basis (or however you set it up in your account!)